top of page

 Process

-Camille is a second-generation metalsmith and owes the love for the craft to her mother.
-She grew up watching her create jewelry in her studio, assisting her at art festivals, and making frequent post-office runs.
-It wasn’t until her early 20s that she found herself in the art form.
-After dabbling in painting, drawing, and other various forms, the love for jewelry came naturally and continuously feels like a return to home.
+Camille owes the love for the craft to her mother, a life-long goldsmith based in Colorado.
+She grew up assisting her mother in her studio, sorting diamonds, and helping finish pieces.
+It wasn’t until Camille's early 20s that she started her own jewelry business and found her voice in the art form.
+After dabbling in painting, drawing, and other various mediums, the love for jewelry came naturally and continuously feels like a return to home.

 She has a deep appreciation for the natural environment which ethos has bled into her jewelry making.
 Camille sources her stones from local lapidary artists she meets while traveling across the United States, builds direct relationships with miners/mines, and sources stones from Fair Trade gem dealers.
-She uses reclaimed diamonds, lab-diamonds, moissanites, and Canadian diamonds in her work.
-If she doesn't recycle the metal herself, all of the metal she uses is sourced from companies and refiners who specialize in recycling metals.
+She uses reclaimed diamonds, antique diamonds, lab-diamonds, and Canadian diamonds in her work.
+If she doesn't recycle the metal herself, all of the metal she uses is sourced from companies and refiners who specialize in recycling metals or using fairmined gold.
 Camille frequently questions how she can make her jewelry practice as environmentally responsible as she can.

 bottom of page